 While you never know how a conversation will go with a prospect, there are still some things you can do to build out an inside sales process that your sales reps can use and try to take a prospect through.

-In this short video, we outline three key steps to an inside sales process and this is part of a longer sales training webinar that we hosted on “How to Improve Your Control Over the Sales Process”.
+In this short video, we outline three key steps to an inside sales process and this is part of a longer sales training webinar that we hosted on “How to Structure Your Inside Sales Process”.

 Three Sales Process Stages